Infection with Pasteurella Multocida, Pasteurellosis (Bacterial Infection Caused by Pasteurella Species) in cats

 Prognosis and follow-up care

 The prognosis for cats with a Pasteurella infection depends on the severity of the infection and timely treatment.
-Superficial Skin infections usually heal well with timely and appropriate treatment.
+Superficial skin infections usually heal well with timely and appropriate treatment.
 Most cats recover completely without long-term consequences.

-For deeper or systemic infections, recovery may take longer, and there is a higher risk of complications.
+With deeper or systemic infections, recovery may take longer, and there is a higher risk of complications.
 Early diagnosis and treatment are crucial to improve the prognosis and reduce the risk of complications.

 Prevention